143syedabukhari-eng/TransKey/index.md

-# Privacy Policy for Transkey: AI Chat Translator
+# Privacy Policy for KeyboardTrans: Chat Translator

 **Last Updated: May 23, 2024**

-Transkey ("we," "our," or "us") is committed to protecting your privacy.
-This Privacy Policy explains how we collect, use, and protect your information when you use the Transkey keyboard application.
+KeyboardTrans ("we," "our," or "us") is committed to protecting your privacy.
+This Privacy Policy explains how we collect, use, and protect your information when you use the KeyboardTrans keyboard application.

 ## 1. Privacy First Philosophy
 Our primary goal is to provide a powerful translation tool while ensuring your personal data never leaves your device without your explicit consent.
 As a keyboard application, we understand the sensitivity of the data you type, and we prioritize your security above all else.